gealsanchez/mathMagicians/README.md

 # 📖 [Math Magicians] <a name="about-project"></a>

-**[Math Magicians]** The JavaScript capstone project is about building a web application based on an external API that provides data about meals.
-The webapp have 2 interfaces.
+**[Math Magicians]** "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:

+Make simple calculations.
+Read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>